 Uniform Commercial Code/Commercial Contracts

-- Recovered quarter of a million dollar deposit paid to manufacturer of sophisticated valve-testing equipment when manufacturer failed to make timely delivery.
+- Recovered significant deposit paid to manufacturer of sophisticated valve-testing equipment when manufacturer failed to make timely delivery.

 - Defense of industrial valve manufacturer regarding warranty claims and a construction project at Pearl Harbor, Hawaii.